 When we see different businesses approaching enterprise integration projects, we can often follow success and failure back to some very early on decisions.
 These decisions sit well within the strategy stages of the project and more often than not, failures come down to a distinct lack of strategy.

 When the Why and What of integration projects are missing, we just end up with an endless list of How, which rarely aligns with a tangible goal or benefit to the business.
 In this scenario, time is invested quickly and heavily into bottomless amounts of work.
-No consideration or constraint is given to capacity of the people working on it, and things to come to an end when the people involved just burnout from not see the results they wanted.
+No consideration or constraint is given to the capacity of the people working on it, and things to come to an end when the people involved burnout from not seeing the results they wanted.